Updated October 8, 2021

 - Proportionality: the privacy risks associated with vaccine passports must be proportionate to each of the public health purposes they are intended to address.
 Data minimization should be applied so that the least amount of personal health information is collected, used or disclosed.

 The necessity, effectiveness and proportionality of vaccine passports must be continually monitored to ensure that they continue to be justified.
 Vaccine passports must be decommissioned if, at any time, it is determined that they are not a necessary, effective or proportionate response to address their public health purposes.

-So far we have not been presented with evidence of vaccine effectiveness to prevent transmission, although members of the scientific community have indicated that this may be forthcoming.
 We recognize that scientific knowledge about COVID-19 and the vaccines is advancing quickly and discussions about vaccine passports are underway in some jurisdictions.
 When contemplating the introduction of vaccine passports, we recommend that governments and businesses adhere to the following privacy principles: